Lameur/SLNC-License/index.md

 LibreShare Non-Commercial License (LSNC)
-Welcome to the official home of the LibreShare Non-Commercial License (LSNC), an open-source license designed for Lameur’s projects (github.com/Lameur) and available for use by anyone.
-The LSNC promotes the free sharing of source code while prohibiting commercial use and protecting compiled versions against reverse engineering.
+Welcome to the official home of the LibreShare Non-Commercial License (LSNC v1.0) at https://lameur.github.io/LSNC-License.
+This open-source license, designed for Lameur’s projects (GitHub) and available for use by anyone, promotes the free sharing of source code while prohibiting commercial use and protecting compiled versions against reverse engineering.
 About the LSNC
 The LSNC is a versatile open-source license that balances the principles of free software with the protection of proprietary elements, such as non-open-source compilers.
 It is ideal for developers who want to share their source code under a copyleft model while restricting commercial exploitation.
 Key Features